 Rather than using just cornmeal or just flour, we suggest using both.
 A straight cornmeal batter can be unforgiving and chewy.
 Using flour in the mixture softens the bite, and makes for a much more pleasing, crunchy exterior.

 This mix is almost identical to the batter on our Fried Green Tomatoes.
 If you’ve got both growing in the garden at the same time, double the recipe (except for the squash) and make a it a feast!

 HOW TO FRY SQUASH

 - Add milk, eggs, and hot sauce to a large bowl.
 Mix to combine and add the sliced squash.

-- Add oil to a large skillet and allow to come to temperature.
+- Add oil to a large skillet (cast iron works best if you have it) and allow to come to temperature.

-- Coat the squash thoroughly in the dry mixture and carefully add to the oil.
+- Coat the squash thoroughly in the dry mixture and carefully add to the hot oil.

 - Cook for 2 1/2 – 3 minutes on each side, and set aside to cool on a plate or cooling rack.

 For best results when frying squash, have your oil situated between 350-375°.
 An instant-read thermometer is great for gauging temperatures quickly, but take note — nothing makes frying easier than an infrared thermometer.

 CAN YOU FRY SQUASH THAT HAS BEEN FROZEN?